ABRM2002/FUTURE_CS_01/README.md

 Expected Outcome: Nmap will try to identify any public directories or misconfigurations.
 However, Juice Shop might not trigger any obvious findings unless there are misconfigurations or exposed admin panels.

+---

+## Why No Vulnerabilities Were Found :-

+- **Juice Shop Configuration:**

+OWASP Juice Shop is built to be an insecure web application with many vulnerabilities, but they are often not detected by default tools unless specific attack vectors are tested.
+Juice Shop's vulnerabilities are intentionally subtle and designed for manual testing or specific toolkits.
+Nmap’s built-in vuln scripts may not necessarily cover all the possible flaws in Juice Shop.

+---

+- **Nmap’s Limited Web Vulnerability Coverage:**

+While Nmap can detect many vulnerabilities with its script scanning (http-sql-injection, http-enum, etc.), it does not cover all possible vulnerabilities, especially those related to business logic flaws or client-side issues (like JavaScript vulnerabilities).

+---

+- **False Negative or Misconfiguration:**

+Nmap vulnerability scripts may sometimes fail to detect certain flaws if the application has been slightly modified or has specific settings that reduce its attack surface.

+---

+- **Manual Testing Required:**

+Juice Shop vulnerabilities are best tested manually or through specialized tools like OWASP ZAP, Burp Suite, or Nikto, which can probe for Cross-Site Scripting (XSS), SQL Injection, Command Injection, and other flaws more effectively.
+For example, testing for authentication bypass or account enumeration in Juice Shop requires more than just automated scripts.